Athira77/freshersbatch-oct16/Assignments/README.txt

 <<<<<<< HEAD
-This is a collection of many  files html css and js files committed successfully both readme
+This is a collection of many project files html css and js files committed successfully both readme
 Html and readme committed now